 - Mercenary Culture: The culture in which organizational goal and task are given the utmost importance and solidarity comes first, is called as a mercenary culture.
 The employees working in such organizations may experience stress, dissatisfaction or frustration on work.

-- Networked Culture: This type of culture is highly people oriented, and the employees are free to share their opinions and information.
-However, the solidarity is ignored in these organizations which may lead to unsatisfactory performance.
+- Networked Culture: This type of culture is highly people-oriented, and the employees are free to share their opinions and information.
+However, solidarity is ignored in these organizations, which may lead to unsatisfactory performance.

 - Fragmented Culture: In fragmented culture, neither sociability nor solidarity is given any importance.
 In organizations with such perception, there is no work quality and task obligation.
 Also, the employees lack co-operation among themselves.

 An influential corporate culture resembles excellent management, an efficient workforce and a healthy work environment in the organization.